Enrique Martinez Celaya: Early life and education

-Work
+Career

 About his interest in literature, Martínez Celaya states, “Reading is a primary source for my work."
 I read philosophy and literature and that is the universe I see my work in, even though I'm a visual artist. ...
 Often when artists talk about writers, they're talking about them as source of content.
 I'm reading them for a moral stance in the world.”

+Martínez Celaya has created solo museum exhibitions for the Hispanic Society Museum & Library in New York City (2024), the Museo Nacional de Bellas Artes in Havana, Cuba (2023), and the Marino Marini Museum in Florence, Italy (2023).
+He has also created projects for the Huntington Library, Art Museum, and Botanical Gardens in San Marino, California (2021), The Phillips Collection in Washington, D.C.
+(2016), and the State Hermitage Museum in St. Petersburg, Russia (2012).
+In 2025, The Huntington acquired eight major works spanning twenty-five years of his career, making the institution the most significant collection of the Cuban-born American artist’s work.

-From 2007-2009, Martínez Celaya wrote a blog on his website with a selection of entries published as The Blog: Bad Time for Poetry (Whale & Star, 2010).
-Since 2012, the blog has continued in the form of journal entries on the artist's personal website.
+From 2007 to 2009, Martínez Celaya wrote a blog on his website with a selection of entries published as The Blog: Bad Time for Poetry (Whale & Star, 2010).
+Since 2012, the blog has continued in the form of journal entries on the artist's website.
 The University of Nebraska Press published a twenty-year survey of his writings in 2011, entitled Collected Writings and Interviews, 1990-2010, which was more recently followed by a second volume, Collected Writings and Interviews, 2010-2017.
 Martínez Celaya published a selection of lecture notes from his popular workshops, entitled On Art and Mindfulness: Notes from the Anderson Ranch (Whale & Star, 2015), in collaboration with the Anderson Ranch Art Center in Snowmass, Colorado.
-Martínez Celaya founded Whale and Star in 1998, an imprint that specializes in art and its relationship to other intellectual and creative fields, especially literature, philosophy, and critical theory.
+Martínez Celaya founded Whale and Star in 1998, an imprint specializing in art and its relationship to other intellectual and creative fields, especially literature, philosophy, and critical theory.

-Academic positions
+Academia

-Martínez Celaya is currently Provost Professor of Humanities and Arts at USC (2017–present) in Los Angeles and a Montgomery Fellow at Dartmouth College (2014–present).
+Martínez Celaya is currently Provost Professor of Humanities and Arts at USC (2017–present) in Los Angeles and, since 2014, a Montgomery Fellow at Dartmouth College in Hanover, New Hampshire.
 He was the Roth Family Distinguished Visiting Scholar at Dartmouth (2016-2017).
-He was Visiting Presidential Professor in the history of art at University of Nebraska (2007–2010), and an assistant professor of art at Pomona College and the Claremont Graduate University, (1993-2003).
+He was Visiting Presidential Professor in the history of art at University of Nebraska–Lincoln (2007–2010), and an associate professor of art at Pomona College and the Claremont Graduate University (1993-2003).
+He has taught painting workshops and given lectures at Anderson Ranch Arts Center for over a decade.

 In 2010, Martínez Celaya inaugurated The Lecture Project, funded with assistance from the Knight Foundation.
 The original programming presented lectures from academics and art critics until late 2012.
 In 2019, in collaboration with USC Dornsife The Lecture Project was re-launched and is currently hosting programming from Martínez Celaya's Los Angeles Studio.